bucknercd/jobworker/DESIGN.md

 - The client must authenticate the server **and** the server must authenticate the client.
 This means that the client **and** the server must trust each other via CA's.
 For simplicity, the server will have the client's CA's when running.
 - `CN` will be used for `<username>`
 - Process streaming or getting statuses, reading of any job will be limited to each user.
+- The `CLI` client will need a job id to stream or get status of a job.
+If the user is not the same as the job creator, the request will be denied.

 #### mTLS Certificate Trust & Selection Summary